 Internal decorations

 Repair category 1

-Notes Decoratively the subjects were in a fairly good order.
+Notes Within the limitations of our inspection no significant defects were noted.

 Cellars

-Repair category 1
+Repair category N/A

 Notes Not applicable.

 Electricity

 Repair category 1

-Notes A precautionary check of the electrical system is always recommended prior to purchase.
-No tests were carried out by this firm
+Notes The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
+It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
+A precautionary check of the electrical system is always recommended prior to purchase.
+No tests were carried out by this firm.

 Gas

 Repair category 1

-Notes In the interests of safety and in light of recent regulations it would be prudent to have all gas appliances checked by a Gas Safe registered inspector/tradesman.
+Notes In the interests of safety and in light of recent regulations it would be prudent to have all gas appliances checked by a Gas Safe registered contractor.

 Water, plumbing and bathroom fittings

 Repair category 1

-Notes We presume the sealants around the sanitary fittings are functional and no defects are present to the adjacent areas.
+Notes No tests have been undertaken of the system, however within the limitations of our inspection, no significant defects were noted.
+No inspection has been possible to enclosed timbers beneath wet appliances and no comment has been made on the condition of unseen areas.
+Watertight seals will require to be regularly checked and replaced, to prevent water damage to adjoining areas.
+Sanitary fittings appear serviceable however surround seals, tiling and finishes should be checked and maintained watertight.
+We were unable to view concealed areas below sanitary fittings and cannot confirm they are free from damp or other defects.
+We presume the sealants around the sanitary fittings are functional and no defects are present to the adjacent areas.
 A precautionary check of the areas below and adjacent to the sanitary fittings is always recommended prior to purchase as these areas are prone to leakage.